It’s an interesting question. How do you know this website belongs to the real Gary Allman? The truth is, you don’t.

 Is Lanie my step-daughter or Alondra as she is often called by the scammers?
 Well.
 I think this video and the pictures answer that question.

 So there you have it.
-This particular Gary Allman is not an oil rig worker, widowed, divorced, or anything else other than a husband, backpacker, and communications director working in West Missouri.
+This particular Gary Allman is not an oil rig worker, widowed, divorced, or anything else other than a husband, backpacker, and former communications director of The Diocese of West Missouri.